hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 namespace](#namespace-resources-data-sources) contains the dependencies for the resource.

-This is a list of strings which that contains the resource address relative to the module.
+This is a list of full resource addresses, relative to the module (example:
+`null_resource.foo`).

 As an example, given the following resources: